digitaljupyter/DaxRepo/README.md

 # Dax Repo

-This is the `stable` branch, it contains stable & tested versions of software.
+This is the `chaotic` branch, it contains the bleeding edge releases.